[Last updated on July 14, 2014, with new contribution limits and links to follow-up articles on tax reporting.]

 If you use TurboTax, see How To Report Backdoor Roth In TurboTax for a step-by-step guide.
 If you use H&R Block software, see How To Report Backdoor Roth In H&R Block Software.
 If you use TaxACT, see How To Report Backdoor Roth In TaxACT.

 Here’s an filled-out example of Form 8606.
+I’m assuming by the time you contributed, you had $50 worth of earnings.
 Click on it to see the numbers on page 2.

 Step 6 – Repeat Steps 2 to 5 next year